fputs/remoteJS/README.md

 Furthermore spear phising attacks can be carried out by sending specific content to different people dynamically, including alerts and popups.

+Please use responsibly, as I am not liable for any damage (including criminal charges) which may arise from use of this software.

 ## Requirements
 To use remoteJS, you will need Python 3.
 Additionally, you will need to install some dependencies: